NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

-The software stack supporting the ``develop`` branch of the global-workflow is provided for the user and is located beneath ``/contrib/workflow/spack-stack``.
+The software stack supporting the ``develop`` branch of the global-workflow is provided for the user and is located beneath ``/contrib/global-workflow/spack-stack``.
 The modules required for the global-workflow execution may be loaded as follows.

 .. code-block:: bash

    user@host:$ module unuse /opt/cray/craype/default/modulefiles
    user@host:$ module unuse /opt/cray/modulefiles
-   user@host:$ module use –a /contrib/global-workflow/spack-stack/miniconda/modulefiles/miniconda
+   user@host:$ module use /contrib/global-workflow/spack-stack/miniconda/modulefiles/miniconda
    user@host:$ module load py39_4.12.0
    user@host:$ module load rocoto/1.3.3